 Example: Instead of the conventional loyalty program, Virgin Hotels introduced “The Know” – a preference program designed for crafting exceptional experiences.
 Through an online questionnaire, guests can personalize their minibar, share allergies, and even pre-select a welcome cocktail.
 This level of personalization is unparalleled, positioning hotel brands to rival the intimate encounters offered by platforms like Airbnb.
 By treating guests as unique individuals rather than a uniform group, this approach fosters loyalty and increases the likelihood of future returns.

 Handheld hospitality is gaining traction in the hospitality industry, offering guests a seamless and contactless experience through smartphones.
 With the increasing adoption of mobile devices, hotels and resorts are leveraging guests' smartphones to redefine the way services are delivered, ensuring convenience, safety, and enhanced guest satisfaction.

 Mobile Check-In and Check-Out:

 Upon arrival, guests can complete the check-in process on their smartphones, receive a digital room key, and proceed directly to their rooms.
-Similarly, at the end of their stay, guests can conveniently check out through their devices, reducing waiting times and enhancing overall guest experience.
+Similarly, at the end of their stay, guests can conveniently check out through their devices, reducing waiting times and enhancing the overall guest experience.

-Example: The Hilton Honors loyalty program, which boasts a membership exceeding 60 million individuals comes with a mobile app that empowers guests to handpick their preferred room, pre-order meals, check in and check out, and even access rooms and elevators using a digital key.
+Example: The Hilton Honors loyalty program, which boasts a membership exceeding 60 million individuals, comes with a mobile app that empowers guests to handpick their preferred room, pre-order meals, check-in and check-out, and even access rooms and elevators using a digital key.
 These functionalities not only streamline various processes for both the hotel and its patrons but also enable front desk staff to focus on enriching face-to-face interactions, while guests can eliminate concerns about misplaced room keys.